 Section 1 of this bill reduces the amount required to be paid by a county to the Division for the county's presentence or general investigations and reports to 30 percent of the total cost.
-Section 1 also authorizes a county to enter into an agreement with the Division to pay the total cost of the county's investigations and reports.
+Section 1 also authorizes a county to enter into an agreement with the Division to pay all or a portion of the total cost of the county's investigations and reports.
 Section 1 requires that such an agreement include, without limitation: (1) a requirement that the Division use the money provided by a county for the expenses related to the presentence or general investigations and reports prepared for the county; (2) a specific time by which such investigations and reports must be completed by the Division; and (3) a requirement for an annual report to be prepared by the Division which identifies the specific manner in which the money provided by the county was used.
 Section 1 further authorizes a county, at its own expense, to assume the duty of preparing a presentence or general investigation and report from the Division.
+Section 1 also requires such a duty assumed by a county to be carried out by employees of that county.